abbamediabanner

 ...a simple plan for change...

 "Teacher, which is the greatest commandment in the Law?"
-Jesus replied: " 'Love the Lord your God with all your heart and with all your soul and with all your mind.'
+Jesus replied: 'Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment.
 And the second is like it: 'Love your neighbor as yourself'.
 All the Law and the Prophets hang on these two commandments."
-Matthew 22:36-40

 2) LISTEN: Postmoderns have a story.
 We've all had reasons and choices in filling the void in our lives, and so postmoderns have their reasons and choices as well.
 Listen intently.
 Ask God to give you discerning ears.
 Many reasons are used to justified the Postmodern cultural mandates.
-Their reasons for living a postmodern lifestyle will probably include:
+Their reasons for living a postmodern lifestyle will likely include:

 B) Turbulent or unavailable family history.

 C) His help: God's purpose can not be accomplished without God's help.
-The person(s) you minister to may be in the middle of their purpose, and need a breakthrough.

 D) Community: We need each other!
 We desperately need community, where sacrifice is made out of love for one another.
 Where deliberate acts of kindness are made, not random.